AI-Generated Music: 11 AI Music Generators to Know

 “It’s a long shot, but it could have a huge impact,” said Roger Dannenberg, a professor of computer science, art and music at Carnegie Mellon University.

-“Nirvana was famous for doing things in a different way than had come before, but machine learning is really good at doing things the way that humans have already done them before,” said Jason Palamara, assistant professor of music and arts technology at Indiana University-Purdue University Indianapolis.
+“Nirvana was famous for doing things in a different way than had come before,” said Jason Palamara, assistant professor of music and arts technology at Indiana University-Purdue University Indianapolis.
+“But machine learning is really good at doing things the way that humans have already done them before.”

 Hope persists for a not-too-distant future where AI moves beyond mimicry and riffs with human musicians, but rudimentary versions of this technology are flawed by a lack of sophisticated real-time musical interfaces.
 This means simple details for humans (like synchronizing and beat tracking) are a major challenge for models, Dannenberg said.

-Along with a lack of originality, the legal framework for AI in music remains murky.
+Similar to the arenas of AI writing and AI-generated art, the legal framework for AI in music remains murky.
 Those who produce AI-generated music may not be able to copyright their music while musicians whose songs were analyzed may not know when it’s appropriate to sue someone for copying their lyrics or any other musical elements too closely.

 Job losses due to automation are a major worry when it comes to AI, and music is no exception to this trend.
 AI that produces beats, rhythms and melodies may take over the roles of drummers, bassists and other musicians.